ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/template/cpt-issuer-payloads.edn}}>
 Figure: Issuer Payloads (as CBOR array)

-When signed and serialized, the JPT is represented by the following CBOR (in hex):
+When signed and serialized, the CPT is represented by the following CBOR (in hex):

 <{{./fixtures/build/cpt-issued-form.cbor.hex}}>
+Fixtures: Issued Form (SU-ES256, CBOR)

+With the holder presenting using the same parameters and selective disclosure as in the previous
+appendix:

+<{{./fixtures/build/cpt-presentation-protected-header.edn}}>
+Figure: Holder Protected Header (SU-ES256, CBOR)

+When the appropriate proof is generated and the message is serialized, the CPT is represented by the following CBOR (in hex):

+<{{./fixtures/build/cpt-presented-form.cbor.hex}}>
+Figure: Presented Form (SU-ES256, CBOR)

 ## Example BBS JWP